DRINGOT/Api-Meteo/README.md

-# this is a prompt Terminal meteo app
+# This is a prompt Terminal meteo app

+This app is based on the API of https://openweathermap.org/

 How to use:
 - clone this repo